10-kp/team-profile-generator/README.md

 ## Installation

-To install, download the repo and run 'node index' in the command line.
+Download the repository and run 'node index' in the command line.

 ## Usage

 TESTING JS
 A command-line application that tests a suit of units [Jest package](https://www.npmjs.com/package/jest).